justdunno/copyPasteResearch/README.md

     Figure 6:
     ![image](https://github.com/justdunno/PicsForMyReadmes/blob/master/Figure_6.png)

     According to the Figure 6, the *16,384 (2^15)* repeated cut-paste operations can only take about **0.0064** seconds.
-Approximately, this method improves the cut-paste performance by around *7.2%* compared to the original cut-paste method (takes average 0.0069 in average)
+Approximately, this method improves the cut-paste performance by around *7.2%* compared to the original cut-paste method (takes average 0.0069 in average).

+    When I commented out the pyperclip method and tried to run more times.
+I got about 0.05 seconds run-time for 100,000 repeated cut-pated operations using assignment '=' and str.join().

     Figure 7:
     ![image](https://github.com/justdunno/PicsForMyReadmes/blob/master/Figure_7.png)

     According to the Figure 7, the *16,384 (2^15)*  repeated copy-paste operations can only take about **0.0082** seconds.
 Approximately, this method improves the cut-paste performance by around *20.8%* compared to the original copy-paste method (takes around 0.00997 in average).

+    When I commented out the pyperclip method and tried to run more times.
+I got about 0.13 seconds run-time for 100,000 repeated cut-pated operations using assignment '=' and str.join().

 ===========================================================================
 ## d.
 Any extensions you have added or would like to add if you had more time.